 Shopify allows for extensive customization, including custom domains, fully personalized storefront designs, and tailored checkout experiences.
 The platform lets you build a store that reflects your brand’s colors, logo, and tone for a professional look.

-Gumroad also functions more like a marketplace, where your products appear alongside competitors' offerings.
+Gumroad also functions more like a marketplace, where your products appear alongside competitors' existing offerings.
 While it simplifies setup, it restricts branding control, meaning your store looks and feels similar to others on the platform.

-CustomerHub lets you fully customize your membership site or digital storefront with your branding without the need for coding or complex design tools.
+CustomerHub lets you fully customize your membership website or digital storefront with your branding without the need for coding or complex design tools.
 You can use your own custom domain, upload your logo, and style your pages to maintain a consistent brand experience.

 The platform is built for simplicity, so you get professional-looking pages without hiring a designer or dealing with tech headaches.